-You might be able to plan delivery routes on Google Maps if you don’t have more than 10 shipping addresses per route.
+Thus, you might be able to plan delivery routes on Google Maps if you don’t have more than 10 shipping addresses per route.
 Additionally, you have to manually order or sequence those 10 shipping addresses in the most cost-efficient and time-effective way.
 Google Maps is definitely not a Google route optimization tool.

 2. No Route Optimization Features

 The Google Maps multi-stop route planner will not optimize a multi-stop route for you – it will keep the stops in the same order as you input them.
-If your delivery business or logistics operation has just a few cars and a handful of customers, you might make good use of Google Maps – only if you calculate the best route manually, before introducing your stops in the map app.
+If your delivery business or logistics operation has just a few cars and a handful of customers, you might make good use of Google Maps – only if you calculate the best route manually before introducing your stops in the map app.